taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 The rest of the page: We see a beautiful little forest glade, seemingly in late spring and seemingly just barely touched by dawn light, cozily bordered by gentle up-slopes of soft grasses and low-lying succulents.
 A blue jacaranda tree gently dips its purple flower-laden branches down to two teens and a cuttlefish mechapet cuddled together on a bed of ferns and blossoms.

-One has long, reddish-dirty-blonde hair that pools out from under their head.
+One has long, reddish-dirty-blonde hair that pools out from under their head, eyes still open in post-dream shock.
 Freckles sprinkle a long aquiline nose and light olive cheeks.
 Though their facial features are delicate, their jaw is strong and their shoulders are broad.
 Their long limbs and tall, willowy frame are covered in simply cut and un-dyed clothing similar to the woman from the dream, a sleeveless shirt and baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez).
 The arms are thin but strongly muscled.
 Chest is broad and flat.
 Bare feet peek out at the bottom of the trousers.
 Behind their head is a casually folded pile of fabric - a head veil, gloves, and socks in the style of the traditional korean [beoseon](https://en.wikipedia.org/wiki/Beoseon).

 The other is much smaller and darker skinned.
 Thick, curly, dark brown hair is cut into a short afro with elaborate patterns shaved into it.
 This one sleeps topless, wearing only long baggy trousers similar to the other teen's trousers, but dyed a deep saturated red and elaborately embroidered.

 The two teens are curled into complementary fetal positions, the tall pale one spooning the smaller darker one from behind.
 The tall one's arms wrap around the little one's torso, one arm draped across a set of well-defined abdominal muscles, the other covering the little one's full breasts and tangled in a pair of dark arms.

 The cuttlefish mechapet has all of the body parts of a cuttlefish but is rather flatter and more blobulous than a fully biological cuttlefish, which haven't been seen in Earth's oceans for decades.
 It is flat against the tall teen's back, all 8 arms twining around the tall teen's body.
 The tips of two arms gently brush back the smaller teen's hair from her forehead.

-Asoka: *"Exam day..."*

 ### Page 2